gera912/Computational-Methods-in-Genomic-Analysis/Command-line-environment-Unix/FASTQ_formatting,grep,cut,gsed.md

 Your goal for this assignment is to transform a SAM file (```mouse_C1.concordant_uniq.sam.gz```) into a FASTQ file.
 Using your knowledge about SAM and FASTQ file formats, craft a single command (probably composed of multiple parts) to make the transformation.
-Do not unzip the file.

 Submit:
 1. The command you used to generate your FASTQ file